: Gret

 Strengths, weaknesses and unique qualities

-By Drop in the Bucket Posted on Sat 07 Dec 2013, over 10 years ago
+By Drop in the Bucket Posted on Sat 07 Dec 2013, almost 11 years ago

 Dear Frederic,